cloudfoundry/postgres-release/README.md

 ## Upgrading

-Refer to [versions.yml](versions.yml) in order to assess if you are upgrading to a new PostgreSQL version.
+Refer to [versions.yml](versions.yml) in order to assess if a postgres-release version upgrades the PostgreSQL version.

+### Upgrade Test Policy

+The maintainers of the postgres-release test the following upgrade paths:

+* From the previous postgres-release
+* From the latest postgres-release that bumps the previous PostgreSQL version
+* From the latest cf-deployment that bumps the previous PostgreSQL version

 ### Considerations before deploying